Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 It was easier to capitalize on the momentum, and there were fewer miscommunications because the correspondence could be seen by everyone.

-I’ll go more in-depth on the Workable Pricing below, but the pay-as-you-go plans are very attractive to folks that need a high-powered ATS, but don’t need it 365 days a year.
+We’ll go more in-depth on the Workable Pricing below, but the Starter plan is very attractive to folks that need a high-powered ATS, but don’t hire very often.

 One user who managed HR at a 40-person company said Workable said it was perfect to use as they needed it.
 “We didn’t know how many jobs we would have,” she said.
 “So we couldn’t really commit to a whole huge system.”